-At this time of year the lawn is dormant, or in a slumber.
-So don’t water.
-Just let it sleep.
-Your pocketbook will thank you.
+Right now, your lawn is enjoying a deep slumber.
+So, don’t disturb it with water.
+Just let it snooze and your pocketbook will thank you.

 During the holidays we’re all busy with a million things and let’s face it, most of those things cost money.

-If we have no rainfall for several weeks and you absolutely feel like you must water, turn your controller on to let it water once that week and then turn it off again.
+If there isn’t any rainfall for several weeks and you absolutely feel you must water, turn your controller on to let it water once that week and turn it off again.
 Don’t set it and forget it.

 As a licensed irrigator, I understand the importance of following best practices to ensure I’m not wasting water.
 And as a homeowner, I know irrigation systems should only be used as a supplement in the absence of rain.
-It should never be left in ‘auto’ or ‘run’ mode year round.
-This results in a lot of unnecessary watering and very high water bills.
+It should never be left in ‘auto’ or ‘run’ mode year-round.
+This results in too much unnecessary watering and very high water bills.

-So do your yard and your pocketbook a favor, turn off the irrigation controller.
+So do your yard and your pocketbook a favor and turn off the irrigation controller.